rubyonracetracks/tutorial-rails-rubymn2/03-07-sponsor_logo_show.md

 ```

 ### Seeding the Database
 * Edit the file db/seeds.rb.
-In the "Sponsor.create!" statement, add the parameter "remote_picture_url" with the value "Faker::Company.logo".
+In the create_sponsor function, add the parameter "remote_picture_url" with the value "Faker::Company.logo".
 * Go to the tmux window containing the Rails server.
 Stop the server, and then enter the command "sh seed.sh; sh server.sh".
 * Use pgAdmin to view the sponsors in the database.
 For the picture parameter, you should see the *.png file names of each sponsor logo.
 These files are stored in the public/uploads/sponsor/picture/ directory.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.